-In 2016, there was an estimated number of 5,700 jobs for Broadcast News Analyst in 2016 (in the United States).
+There were about 5,700 jobs for Broadcast News Analyst in 2016 (in the United States).
 There is little to no growth in job opportunities for Broadcast News Analyst.
 There will be an estimated 500 positions for News Analyst per year.

 The states with the most job growth for News Analyst are Utah, Idaho, and South Carolina.
 Watch out if you plan on working in Wisconsin, Washington, or North Carolina.
 These states have the worst job growth for this type of profession.